 With neck pain, you can have a stiff neck which makes it difficult to turn your head.
 Or you can have a sharp/stabbing pain in one spot.
 Does your neck feel sore or tender?
 Is the neck pain interfering with your ability to get a good night’s sleep?

-Consider seeing Dr. Barker at New City Chiropractic.
+Consider seeing Dr. Justin Bergin at New City Chiropractic.
 He can help manipulate your cervical spine into a comfortable position, in order to relieve you of your neck pain.
 Your cervical spine starts at the base of the skull.
 It goes through seven vertebral segments and then connects to the thoracic (chest) part of the spine.
 If you were to look at your cervical spine, you’d see facet joints connecting vertebrae, discs, and nerve roots.
 These things work together to allow you to make forward, backward and twisting motions.
 If, for example, your discs are working well, then they provide cushioning, spacing and coordination such that you feel good in your neck and elsewhere.
 However, sometimes a disc can slip out of place.
 Or a joint is a little “off” due to the growth of a bone spur.
 Maybe the nerve roots are experiencing inflammation– they’re compressed or pinched for whatever reason.
 With the cervical spine, if something’s not in balance, you’re likely to have pain and problems.